Minimum Alternate Tax (MAT) in India

 • Provision for diminution in the value of any asset

-• The amount standing in revaluation reserve relating to revalued asset on the retirement or disposal of such an asset if not credited to statement of profit and loss
+• The amount standing in revaluation reserve relating to the revalued asset on the retirement or disposal of such an asset if not credited to the statement of profit and loss

-ITEMS TO BE DEDUCTED – If they are credited to profit and loss account
+ITEMS TO BE DEDUCTED – If they are credited to the profit and loss account

-• Amount withdrawn from any reserve or provision if credited to P&L account
+• The amount is withdrawn from any reserve or provision if credited to the P&L account

-• Amount withdrawn from revaluation reserve and credited to statement of profit and loss to the extent it does not exceed the amount of depreciation on revaluation of assets
+• The amount withdrawn from the revaluation reserve and credited to the statement of profit and loss to the extent it does not exceed the amount of depreciation on the revaluation of assets

-(b) notional gain resulting from any change in carrying amount of said units; or
+(b) notional gain resulting from any change in the carrying amount of said units or

 • Income by way of royalty in respect of patent chargeable to tax under section 115BBF

-• Aggregate amount of unabsorbed depreciation and loss brought forward in case of: a) A company and its subsidiary and the subsidiary of such subsidiary, where, the Tribunal, on an application moved by the Central Government under Section 241 of the Companies Act, 2013 has suspended the Board of Directors of such company and has appointed new directors who are nominated by the Central Government under Section 242 of the said Act; A company against whom an application for corporate insolvency resolution process has been admitted by the Adjudicating Authority under Section 7 or Section 9 or Section 10 of the Insolvency and Bankruptcy Code, 2016
+• The aggregate amount of unabsorbed depreciation and loss brought forward in case of a) A company and its subsidiary and the subsidiary of such subsidiary, where the Tribunal, on an application moved by the Central Government under Section 241 of the Companies Act, 2013 has suspended the Board of Directors of such company and has appointed new directors who the Central Government nominates under Section 242 of the said Act; A company against whom the Adjudicating Authority has admitted an application for corporate insolvency resolution process under Section 7 or Section 9 or Section 10 of the Insolvency and Bankruptcy Code, 2016

 • Amount of brought forward loss or unabsorbed depreciation, whichever is less as per books of account (in case of a company other than the company undergoing insolvency proceedings)

-• Deferred tax, if credited to statement of profit and loss
+• Deferred tax, if credited to the statement of profit and loss

 MAT CREDIT

-A company has to pay higher of normal tax liability or liability as per MAT provisions.
+A company has to pay higher taxes or liability as per MAT provisions.
 If in any year the company pays liability as per MAT, then it is entitled to claim credit of MAT paid over and above the normal tax liability in the subsequent year(s).

 Adjustment of carried forward MAT credit

-As discussed earlier, a company is entitled to claim MAT credit i.e. excess of MAT paid over the normal tax liability.
-The credit of MAT can be utilised by the company in the subsequent year(s).
+As discussed earlier, a company is entitled to claim MAT credit, i.e. excess of MAT paid over the normal tax liability.
+The company can utilise the credit of MAT in the subsequent year(s).
 The credit can be adjusted in the year in which the liability of the company as per the normal provisions is more than the MAT liability.
-The set off in respect of brought forward MAT credit shall be allowed in the subsequent year(s) to the extent of the difference between the tax on its total income as per the normal provisions and as per the MAT provisions.
+The set-off with respect to the brought-forward MAT credit shall be allowed in the subsequent year(s) to the extent of the difference between the tax on its total income as per the normal provisions and as per the MAT provisions.

 Period for which MAT credit can be carried forward